metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Allies in Death

-Beginning at 15th level,You have communed with the dead so frequently that, when at death’s door, spirits of the dead come to your aid.
+Beginning at 15th level,You have communed with the dead so frequently that, when at death's door, spirits of the dead come to your aid.
 Choose one of the following options.

 #### Ethereal Jaunt

 Sprit guides come to your aid, and you have the ability to slip in and out of the Ethereal Plane.
 When your health is lower than your constitution modifier, you can use an action to teleport to an unoccupied space within 30 feet of you.
-You don’t need to see that space to teleport to it, but your teleportation fails, wasting your bonus action, if you attempt to teleport through magical force that is Medium or larger, such as a wall of force.
+You don't need to see that space to teleport to it, but your teleportation fails, wasting your bonus action, if you attempt to teleport through magical force that is Medium or larger, such as a wall of force.

 ```